 Nevertheless, our results show that the combination of $R_x$ and $R_y$ gates in quantum data re-uploading circuits tends to offer better performance in terms of accuracy and loss minimization compared to $R_x$.
-This may simply arise from the fact that during a measurement, we project our quantum state onto the Z-axisand therefore, rotating around the Z-axis does not change the projection of the qubit on the Z-axis.\\
+This may simply arise from the fact that during a measurement, we project our quantum state onto the Z-axis and therefore, rotating around the Z-axis does not change the projection of the qubit on the Z-axis.\\

 This pushes us to test other types of rotations, which we could call "triplets" ($R_x - R_y - R_z$), involving rotations around all three axes, rather than using simpler "sandwich" rotations like in our case.
-We plotted the QRU functions for the same depth and the same combination of theta parameters for a "sandwich" circuit and a "triplet" circuitand the results are presented in Figure \ref{fig:sand_tripl}.
+We plotted the QRU functions for the same depth and the same combination of theta parameters for a "sandwich" circuit and a "triplet" circuit.
+These results are presented in Figure \ref{fig:sand_tripl}.

 We observe that "sandwich" circuits are constrained to be even functions of the input, whereas "triplet" circuits have more flexibility.
 Theoretically, this should result in better expressivity.
-Figure \ref{fig:triplet} shows the results obtained with \( R_x - R_y - R_x \) quantum circuit.
+Figure \ref{fig:triplet} shows the results obtained with \( R_x - R_y - R_z \) quantum circuit.

 The final mean loss is 0.036480, with a final mean train accuracy of 0.978610 and test accuracy of 0.978141.
 Comparing this with the "sandwich" circuits using only two rotations, such as $R_x - R_y - R_x$ or $R_x - R_z - R_x$, where the final accuracies were slightly higher and with lower final losses, it becomes evident that the two-rotation circuits tend to outperform in minimizing loss in our case.
-While three-rotation circuits like $R_x - R_y - R_z$ theoretically offer higher expressibility, in this specific case, the increased complexity does not significantly improve accuracy, but instead results in a slightly higher loss.
-This suggests that two-rotation circuits provide a simpler yet equally effective approach for our type of classification tasks, balancing between expressibility and optimization stability.\\
+While three-rotation circuits like $R_x - R_y - R_z$ theoretically offer higher expressivity, in this specific case, the increased complexity does not significantly improve accuracy, but instead results in a slightly higher loss.
+This suggests that two-rotation circuits provide a simpler yet equally effective approach for our type of classification tasks, balancing between expressivity and optimization stability.\\